 Go on a food tour

-As a Dutchie I’ll be the first one to admit: the Belgians know their food.
+As a Dutchie, I’ll be the first one to admit: the Belgians know their food.
 I could spend all my time in Belgium doing nothing but eating and drinking, to be honest.
 And enjoying some fabulous local cuisine is not that hard in Bruges either.
-Dining in a three star Michelin restaurant or beer sampling on a cozy café surrounded by locals?
+Dining in a three-star Michelin restaurant or beer sampling on a cosy café surrounded by locals?
 Bruges has it all.
 If you’re pressed for time and still want to taste the best the city has to offer, I highly recommend going on a food tour with Filip.
-He will take you to some excellent chocolate shops, bakeries and the best bars for beer or wine sampling.
-During the walk Filip takes you to some neighbourhoods unknown to most tourists and even a secret garden.
+He will take you to some excellent chocolate shops, bakeries and the best bars for a beer or wine sampling.
+During the walk, Filip takes you to some neighbourhoods unknown to most tourists and even a secret garden.

 Taste some proper Belgian beers

 I’m sorry, but I can’t you leave Belgium without having tasted some local beers, it’s the nation’s pride and all.
 And Bruges has some nice options, so why not?
 First of all, head over to Brouwerij De Halve Maan, the last family brewery in town, and take their 45-minute guided visit including a beer tasting at the end.
 Make sure you try a typically local Brugse Zot or Straffe Hendrik in the cosy brewery café.
 Closer to the city centre I like heading over to ‘beer brasserie’ Cambrinus, with a menu containing more than 400 Belgian beers.
 If you can’t choose (and there’s no shame in that), just order the tasting of 4 beers at just €10.